shahinrostami/MooViz/README.md

 `/mu` folder contains the parent solutions, these are solutions which have survived and will producing the lambda solutions.

 `/fig` folder contains my own plots of the mu and lambda solutions.
+This has been omitted due to file size.

-`/gif` folder contains my own ffmpeg GIF output of my /fig folder (ffmpeg -i %d.png output.gif).
+`/gif` folder contains my own ffmpeg GIF output of my `/fig` folder `ffmpeg -i %d.png output.gif`.
 Uploaded to [gfycat](https://gfycat.com/EnragedLikelyBarnacle) too.

 Each folder contains output at each iteration of the optimisation process.